programminghistorian/jekyll/en/lessons/ocr-with-google-vision-and-tesseract.md

 Both ImageMagick and OCRmyPDF can be operated from the command line.

-If you opt for to use OCRmyPDF, run the following commands after navigating to the `docs_to_OCR` directory:
+If you opt for to use OCRmyPDF, run the following commands after navigating to the `docs_to_OCR` directory.

+First command:

 ```
 ocrmypdf -l eng+lat --redo-ocr --sidecar